 Tamara Loewenstein is a curator & cultural producer based in San Francisco.

-During her six years in Germany, Loewenstein engaged deeply with Holocaust memory culture and Jewish futurism, teaching courses on memory culture from critical and future-oriented frameworks, as well as on Postmemory and the Holocaust through the lens of second- and third-generation artistic responses.
+During her six years in Germany, Loewenstein engaged deeply with Holocaust memory culture and Jewish futurism, teaching courses on memory culture from critical and future-oriented frameworks, as well as on Postmemory and the Holocaust through the lens of second- and third-generation artistic interventions.

 Among her projects, she produced Die nächsten 1700 Jahre: Queer Jewish Futures, a conversation series exploring reimagined Jewish futures in Germany, convening queer and Jewish artists, activists, and writers from across the diaspora.
 She also collaborated on Prideuntold, an archival research initiative in partnership with the Neuengamme Concentration Camp, which illuminated underrepresented queer, trans, and non-binary histories under National Socialism.

 Loewenstein has curated exhibitions and public programs at venues across San Francisco—including the African American Arts & Culture Complex, Galleria de la Raza, Manresa Gallery, Million Fishes Gallery, San Francisco Art Institute, The Spare Room Project, and Queens Nails Annex.
-In Germany, she taught and gave public talks at institutions including Kampnagel, Bucerius Kunst Forum, Museum für Gegenwartskunst Siegen, Hamburger Volkshochschule, and the Israelitische Töchterschule Memorial.
-She served as a jury member for the Fluctoplasma Festival for Art, Discourse, and Diversity and acted as curatorial consultant for the founding of Ruth's Table gallery at Bethany Center Senior Housing honoring Ruth Asawa,
+She acted as curatorial consultant for the founding of Ruth's Table gallery at Bethany Center Senior Housing honoring Ruth Asawa and served on the GLBT Historical society committees in a variety of capacities.

 She holds an MA in Curatorial Practice from the California College of the Arts and a BA in Interdisciplinary Studies from the New College of California.